Feel at Peace in your Faith Again

 My Approach

 I know that seeking therapy for religious or spiritual issues can feel really scary and vulnerable.
 I know it may be difficult to know who you can trust or if you can even trust yourself.
 I have been there.
 That’s one reason I offer free consultations for potential clients.
-While I know that spiritual issues can be scary and disorienting, I also know that peace is possible.
+While I know that spiritual issues can be distressing and disorienting, I also know that peace is possible.
 Reach out to me here to schedule a free 15 minute phone consultation.